 Skip to main content

-West Virginia · OCT
+West Virginia · ODC

 Odor Control Certification in West Virginia

-Earn your Odor Control (OCT) certification online in West Virginia through NISCR's self-paced program with a same-day certificate.
+Earn your Odor Control (ODC) certification online in West Virginia through NISCR's self-paced program with a same-day certificate.
 Master deodorization methods for smoke, mildew, pet, and water-damage odors common in Mountain State homes and businesses.
 It is a valuable add-on skill for restoration and cleaning pros serving Charleston, Morgantown, and beyond.

 100% online & self-paced — your certificate the same day, anywhere in West Virginia.